Srinivaskuppa243/FashionVerse/README.md

 npm i react-router-dom
 npm i bootsrap@latest
 ```
-and then we will have src folder remove that src folder and put this
+and then we will replace the src folder with this src folder
 From there you can access the project

 ## To run the project